 The second stage of our journey along the Aare has us floating on the water – on a rubber dinghy, a tube, a kayak or a stand-up paddle board – for although there are various ways to travel between Thun and Bern, the river route is by far the prettiest.

 There are many ways to travel between Thun and Bern.
 By train, by bike or on foot.
 But the most exciting way is on the water.
 What could be more delightful than floating along on the waters of the Aare river?
 "Absolutely nothing" is how Neil Parmenter puts it.
-And he should know for, after all, for the past nine years he has been renting out a range of craft including dinghies, kayaks, tubes (large floating rubber rings that look like truck tyres) and, more recently, stand-up paddle boards as well.
+And he should know for, after all, for many years he has been renting out a range of craft including dinghies, kayaks, tubes (large floating rubber rings that look like truck tyres) and stand-up paddle boards as well.

 "When the weather is fine on a Sunday, the Aare between Thun and Bern is almost as busy as the motorway, although a lot more relaxed."
 It is at such times that the river turns into a giant playground with people messing around in water craft, relaxing on the banks, or enjoying a barbecue.
 Some will jump into the water and swim around while others climb every bridge they can find and leap off into the river.
 "As far as I am concerned, it is this kind of atmosphere that really embodies the traditional warm and welcoming spirit that the people of Bern are renowned for."